fluttered-book/fluttered-book.github.io/content/docs/connecting-to-apis/jokes.md

 I suggest that you select _Programming_ as the category.
-It is also recommended that you select everything under **Select flags to blacklist** as some of the jokes will be really offensive otherwise.
+It is also recommended that you select everything under **Select flags to blacklist** as some of the jokes will be otherwise be really offensive.

+_Feel free to explore different options at your own risk._

 ![Recommended jokeapi settings](../images/jokeapi.png)